ThireshanN/CapfolioLive/README.md

 Instructions on how to install and setup the project (specify all dependencies).

-Usage Examples (if available).

-URL of the website where the project has been deployed (if applicable).

-Future Plan (Ideas for future releases)

 Acknowledgements (if any) - You can list tutorials used, projects referred to, people consulted etc.

 # Usage Examples